-In Cuba Class (Reception), we feel privileged to be able to work with children at the start of their learning journey.
+In Spain Class (Reception), we feel privileged to be able to work with children at the start of their learning journey.
 We believe our children should be taught in a nurturing and stimulating environment where the children will develop a love for learning and enhance their confidence.
 We follow the Early Years Foundation Stage Curriculum, which incorporates different areas of learning: Communication and Language Development; Personal, Social and Emotional Development; Literacy Development; Mathematics Development; Understanding the World; Expressive Arts and design and Physical Development.
 Through the EYFS curriculum we encourage the children to independently explore, create, discover, take risks and learn through play.

 The Early Years Foundation Stage (EYFS) curriculum consists of the 7 areas of learning and development, which are split into 3 prime areas (PSED, C&L and PD) and 7 specific areas: